BiBiServ/clum_2020/README.md

 ```BASH
 > bibigrid -sd <bibigrid-id> 1 1
 ```
+### Job Scheduling with SLURM workload manager
+Open Source tool to execute tasks on the cluster instead of a single computer.
+#### Commands
+- scontrol: View and/or modify Slurm state
+- sinfo:    Reports state of Slurm partitions and nodes
+- squeue:   Reports the state of jobs or job steps
+- scancel:  Cancel a pending or running job or job step
+- srun:     Submit a job for execution
+- ...

 ### Monitoring your cluster setup
 To get an overview about how your cluster is working, you can use *Zabbix* for monitoring.